📥 Response

 - Cookies: Any cookies the server sent along with the response.

-This structure makes it easy to inspect and handle the data sent back by the server.
+It makes it easy to inspect and handle data returned by the server.

 type Response struct {